scp0220/python_learn/readme.txt

-This a test file.
-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.